 Pureeing and Straining

-To puree is to use a blender, food mill, etc to make a sauce smooth.
+To puree is to use a blender, food mill, etc., to make a sauce smooth.
 To strain is to take a liquid (pureed or not) and pour it through a fine mesh to remove small particulates and make it completely smooth.

-Pureeing and straining are two largely optional steps in sauce making, but a pureed sauce will be more refined than one that is not pureed.
+Pureeing and straining are optional steps in sauce making, but a pureed sauce will be more refined than one that is not pureed.
 And a pureed and strained sauce will be more refined than one that has only been pureed.
-Refining just refers to the number of steps it takes to get to a finished product.
+Refining refers to the number of steps it takes to get to a finished product.